The Cantheist / Cannatheist site

 Cantheism, or Cannatheism, is a global religious practice and belief: Cannabis is a Sacrament in the lives of its adherents.
 This single practice unites the global Cantheist community.

-Cantheism was first defined and founded by Chris Conrad in 1995 as Kantheism, based on the Greek root words.
-He later adopted the Latin spelling.
+Cantheism was first defined and founded by Chris Conrad in 1995 as Kantheism, derived from the Greek root word kannabis (κάνναβης).

-After that, during ceremonies, congregants continue this practice until the first sacrament is consumed and repeat it at the end for the final sacrament.
+Congregants continue this practice until the first sacrament is consumed and repeat it with another spliff at the end for the final sacrament.
 People who choose to pass on a round simply say “Cannamaste” to the person who passes to them, holds it while inhaling one deep breath, then passes it to the next person and saying “Cannamaste.”

 “Inhale and pass it on.
 Cannamaste. “

-To help you find your way through the Cantheist belief system, follow these links below.
+To find your way through the Cantheist belief system, explore these links below.